Call for Submissions for ArtPath | Public Art on the Lansing River Trail

 Call for Teaching Artists

-The gallery offers on-site instruction with qualified teaching artists in a dedicated education space which hosts up to fifteen students per session.
+The gallery offers instruction with qualified teaching artists online, in a virtual format.
 Focusing on experimentation and technique, sessions offer creative experiences through a variety of high-quality media and subject matter.
-We are seeking several teaching artists skilled in a variety of media including but not limited to: drawing, painting, mixed media, collage, ceramics, sculpture, fibers, printmaking, and photography.
+We are seeking several teaching artists skilled in a variety of media including but not limited to; drawing, painting, mixed media, collage, ceramics, sculpture, fibers, printmaking, and photography.

 Lansing Art Gallery is a non-profit arts organization serving the greater Lansing and statewide communities of Michigan artists.
 The Gallery is located in downtown Lansing and features Michigan artists in changing Exhibitions, Education, and a Gallery Shop with a lease/purchase program.
 Lansing Art Gallery’s programs are funded in part by the National Endowment for the Arts, Michigan Council for Arts and Cultural Affairs, Ingham County, City of Lansing, Arts Council of Greater Lansing, Mariel Foundation, Capital Region Community Foundation and the membership of Lansing Art Gallery.
 Employment programs, activities, and services of Lansing Art Gallery are provided for equally and without regard to race, color, religion, national origin, age, sex or handicap.